 FAQ: The Deadly Ebola Virus

-April 4, 2014 -- Perhaps no virus strikes as much fear in people as Ebola, the cause of a deadly outbreak in the West African nation of Guinea.
+April 4, 2014 -- Perhaps no virus strikes as much fear in people as Ebola, the cause of a deadly outbreak in West Africa.

 Ebola was first identified in 1976, when it appeared in outbreaks in Sudan and the Democratic Republic of the Congo.
 It is named for the Ebola River, which runs near the Congolese village where one of the first outbreaks happened.